Zack Short Player Props: Tigers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 23rd-ranked team ERA across all MLB pitching staffs (4.54).
+- The 9.2 strikeouts per nine innings compiled by the Phillies pitching staff ranks eighth in the league.

-- Phillies pitchers combine to rank 11th in baseball in home runs given up (63 total, 1.1 per game).
+- The Phillies' 4.47 team ERA ranks 21st among all MLB pitching staffs.

-- Walker makes the start for the Phillies, his 13th of the season.
-He is 4-3 with a 5.65 ERA and 45 strikeouts in 57 1/3 innings pitched.
+- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (63 total, one per game).

-- His last appearance came on Thursday against the New York Mets, when the righty threw four innings, surrendering three earned runs while allowing two hits.
+- Wheeler makes the start for the Phillies, his 13th of the season.
+He is 4-4 with a 4.33 ERA and 79 strikeouts in 68 2/3 innings pitched.

-- The 30-year-old has amassed a 5.65 ERA and 7.1 strikeouts per nine innings across 12 games this season, while allowing a batting average of .263 to his opponents.
+- His most recent time out came on Friday against the Washington Nationals, when the righty threw 3 2/3 innings, surrendering seven earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.